BMO InvestorLine is an online trading platform for self-directed investors who want to be in charge of their investment portfolios.

 BMO InvestorLine is an online investing service operated by the Bank of Montreal (BMO) Financial Group.

-BMO is one of the top banks in Canada and the oldest, given that it was founded in 1817.
+BMO is one of the top banks in Canada and the oldest, having been founded in 1817.

 In addition to its self-directed investing platform, BMO also offers: